mosip/id-authentication/docs/design/authentication/Demo_Auth_Request_REST_Service.md

 	-	Individual's UIN should not be audited
 	-	Audit any invalid UIN or VID incidents
 -	Exception :
-	-	Any failure in authentication/authorization of TSP and validation of UIN and VID needs to be handled with appropriate error code and message in Auth response
+	-	Any failure in authentication/authorization of Partner and validation of UIN and VID needs to be handled with appropriate error code and message in Auth response
 	-	Any error in Individual authentication also should be handled with appropriate error code and message in Auth Response
 -	Security
-	-	Auth details of an individual is a sensitive information, hence should be encrypted before sending to TSP
+	-	Auth details of an individual is a sensitive information, hence should be encrypted before sending to Partner
 	-	Auth Request contains sensitive identity information of an Individual.
-This information should be encrypted by TSP before sending to IDA.
-On receiving this request, TSP should decrypt identity element before validating Individual's details for authentication purpose
+This information should be encrypted by Partner before sending to IDA.
+On receiving this request, Partner should decrypt identity element before validating Individual's details for authentication purpose

 **2. Solution**